 • Check windows and doors.
 Consider retrofitting to reinforce and secure the roof, windows and doors as needed.
 Don’t forget to check garage doors.

 • Get a generator.
 Consider purchasing a portable or installed generator to provide power during outages.
-After a hurricane you may be without power for days.
+After a hurricane, you may be without power for days.
 Keep generators and other alternate power/heat sources outside, at least 20 feet away from windows and doors and protected from moisture.
 Hire an electrician to properly connect a generator to your home.
-This isn’t a do it yourself project unless you are an experienced electrician.
+This isn’t a do-it-yourself project unless you are an experienced electrician.

 Beyond home preparations, take some time to consider what your insurance needs might be after a hurricane using a Hurricane Season Insurance Checklist.
 Contact your insurance agent to ensure that your coverage and limits are sufficient for your needs.